rishawsingh/youtube_text_data_analysis/README.md

 # youtube_text_data_analysis

 ## Overview
-This project is divided into three categories.
+This project is divided into Four categories.
+This project iS based on Youtube comments and video and perform analysis on the comments, likes, dislikes, views and emojis used to comment in the video.

 ### Step 1:
 Performing Sentiment analysis on the comments on youtube videos and classifying them in positive and negative comments.